rohitsinghnegi/html-/README.md

-# html-
+# web dev-
-html from the start
+web dev from the start